Ben-Karr/Ben-Karr.github.io/README.md

 |Sutehall|3|male|0|0|N|Mr|-0.3281|-0.5062|0|
 |Klaber|1|male|0|0|C|Mr|0.8885|-0.1138|0|

-_Predict who survived the Titanic shipwreck in another classic kaggle competition._
+_Predict who survived the Titanic shipwreck in a kaggle competition._
 This dataset contains information about all passangers of the Titanic voyage.
 After preprocessing and condensing some features I used fastai to train a Neural Net on that data.
 To find the "best" hyperparameters for that Neural Net I ran a random search and stuck with the best performing.
-I also trained a Gradient Booster but it couldn't beat the NN by itself and ensembled.
+I also trained a Gradient Booster to compare the results.

 # Visualization